hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

     - explore
 gallery:
     - image_url: global-water-volume.jpg
-      caption: The total volume of all water on earth.
+      caption: The total volume of all water on Earth.
 Rendering from https://www.usgs.gov/media/images/all-earths-water-a-single-sphere
     - image_url: rubber-duck-1992.jpg
       caption: A yellow rubber duck from 1992 washed up on a shore 25 years later.
-Photo from https://www.thesun.co.uk/news/4963360/blue-planet-ii-28000-rubber-ducks-lost-sea-25-years-ago-still-washing-ashore/
+Photo from www.thesun.co.uk
+    - image_url: landfill-cows.jpg
+      caption: Farm animals graze on dumps.
+In Mali, cows regularly die if they are not operated on to remove tens of kilos of plastic bags accumulating in their stomachs.
 factchecked: "no"
 ---